 Ringworm causes hair loss in one small area or multiple areas.
 It also causes scaly skin, redness, but it may not be circular.

-Dogs with Cusing’s disease often show signs of symmetrical alopecia.
+Dogs with Cushing’s disease often show signs of symmetrical alopecia.
 This includes hair loss on the body, bacterial skin infections, and blackheads.

-Bacterial infections of hair follicles with Staphylococcus can cause circular hair loss with redness, crusting, and dark bumps.
+Bacterial infections of the skin or hair follicles with Staphylococcus can cause circular hair loss with redness, pimples, crusting, and dark bumps.

 Injections with vaccines or medication can cause localized inflammation and hair loss for 2-3 months after injection.